ArcanaFramework/arcana/docs/source/processing.rst

 Pipelines
 ---------

-:class:`.Pipeline` objects wrap Pydra_ workflows or individual tasks to prepend/append tasks to the workflow to
+:class:`.Pipeline` objects wrap Pydra_ workflows/tasks to prepend and append
+additional tasks to

-* iterate over the relevant nodes
+* iterate over the relevant nodes in the dataset
 * manage storage and retrieval of data to and from the data store
-* conversion between between different file formats
+* convert between between mismatching file formats
 * write provenance metadata
-* check saved provenance metadata to ensure prerequisite derivatives were generated with equivalent parameterisations and software versions, and reprocess them if not
+* check saved provenance metadata to ensure prerequisite derivatives were generated with equivalent parameterisations and software versions (and potentially reprocess them if not)

 To add a pipeline to a dataset via the API use the :meth:`Dataset.pipeline` method mapping the inputs and outputs of the Pydra_ workflow/task (``in_file``, ``peel``